single bottom, Diamond & CBN Usage Principals

 Water alone can cause corrosion to both the tool and the equipment.
 While specialized coolants contain additives to prevent rust and corrosion, plain water lacks these protective components.
 This can lead to:

-• Tool Corrosion: Corrosion can damage the diamond tool, impacting its performance and lifespan.
+• check icon Tool Corrosion: Corrosion can damage the diamond tool, impacting its performance and lifespan.

-• Equipment Corrosion: Water can corrode the equipment, leading to maintenance issues, increased downtime, and potential equipment failure.
+• check icon Equipment Corrosion: Water can corrode the equipment, leading to maintenance issues, increased downtime, and potential equipment failure.

 5. Shortened Tool Life